digitalocean/api-v2/README.md

 <p>To retrieve information about an image (public or private), send a GET request to <code>/v2/images/$IMAGE_ID</code>.</p>

-<p>The response will be an image object containing the standard image attributes:</p>
+<p>The response will be a JSON object with a key called <code>image</code>.
+The value of this will be an image object containing the standard image attributes:</p>

 <table class="pure-table pure-table-horizontal">
     <thead>